okta/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 - "Wanna get started with @java_hipster and a microservices architecture based on @springboot and @springsecurity?
 We have just the 🎫!
 We'll even show you how to deploy it to @heroku! "
 ---

 JHipster is a development platform to generate, develop, and deploy Spring Boot + Angular web applications and Spring microservices.
-It supports using many types of authentication: JWT, session-based, and OAuth 2.0 / OIDC.
+It supports using many types of authentication: JWT, session-based, and OAuth 2.0.
 In its 5.0 release, it'll also add React as a UI option.
 The 5.0 version is under active development and will likely be released in the next few months.

 {% img blog/microservices-jhipster-oauth/what-is-jhipster.png alt:"Spring Boot + Angular = JHipster" width:"800" %}{: .center-image }